jordom18/homeassistant-config/README.md

 ## Hardware
 My Home Assistant configuration is running on a [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
 In the current state it delivers enough peformance to run my Home Automation.
 But I am sure this will not be enough for all time.
 Therefore I try to configurate my HA platform to be variable.
 It is my target to be able to easily switch from my Raspberry Pi to a more powerful machine in the future.
-To reach this target I try to run all software integrations in docker containers.
+To reach this target I try to run all software components in docker containers.

 ## Software
 As described above I am running Home Assistant on a Raspberry Pi 3.
 Therefore I use the standard Debian OS named [Raspbian](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
 For security reasons I also use a nginx instance as a reverse proxy with a SSL encryption.
-For that I used the [this tutorial](https://webcodr.io/2018/02/nginx-reverse-proxy-on-raspberry-pi-with-lets-encrypt/).
+For that I used [this tutorial](https://webcodr.io/2018/02/nginx-reverse-proxy-on-raspberry-pi-with-lets-encrypt/).
-A deskription of the three main components of my home automation follow in the next lines.
+A description of the three main components of my home automation follows in the next lines.

 ### Docker
 [Docker](https://www.docker.com) is a container virtualization software.
 To get it to work on my Raspberry Pi I used [this](https://blog.alexellis.io/5-things-docker-rpi/) and [this](https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/) blog posts by [Alex Ellis](https://blog.alexellis.io).
 Docker is easy to use and highly increases my flexibility.
 HA provides Docker containers for every new version.
 With that I am able to upadte to a new version within few minutes.
 I just download the new image, stop the old container and restart a new container with the new version.
-But even if I want to move to new hardware is very easy.
+But even if I want to move to new hardware it is very easy.
 Of course there are some network preconditions.
 After that even to move on a x86 architecture machine is done within a very short time.
 Docker is very helpful in my use case and I do not want to miss it anymore.

 ### Home Gear